LSEG-API-Samples/Article.RTO.TestClient/README.md

 ## <a id="whatis_testclient"></a>What is testclient tool?

 The testclient tool (formerly known as rmdstestclient) is a general-purpose Refinitiv Real-Time consumer application.
 The tool is part of the Refinitiv Real-Time Demo Tools package (aka Infrastructure Tools).
-The testclient basic functionality is to load a list of RICs from file (or input parameter) and request data of them from Refinitiv Real-Time sources like the RTO, Refinitiv Real-Time Advanced Distribution Server (on-prem ADS),and Real-Time SDK OMM Provider.
-It supports various Refinitiv Real-Time connection types (RSSL, WebSocket, etc), various Data Domain data (Market Price, Market By Price, Market By Order, etc).
+The testclient basic functionality is to load a list of RICs from a file (or input parameter) and request data of them from Refinitiv Real-Time sources like the RTO, Refinitiv Real-Time Advanced Distribution Server (on-prem ADS), and Real-Time SDK OMM Provider.
+It supports various Refinitiv Real-Time connection types (RSSL, WebSocket, etc), and various Data Domain data (Market Price, Market By Price, Market By Order, etc).
 This tool is perfect for verifying the connection and subscription.

 You can download the tools package from the [Developer Portal](https://developers.refinitiv.com/en/api-catalog/refinitiv-real-time-opnsrc/rt-sdk-cc/downloads#refinitiv-real-time-sdk-tools) and [my.refinitiv.com](https://my.refinitiv.com/) (Product family "MDS-Infra" and Products "Infrastructure Tools") websites.